Beyoncé’s ‘Renaissance’ celebrates the queer artists of color who ‘originate culture’

 “Creating this album allowed me a place to dream and to find escape during a scary time for the world,” Beyoncé said.
 “It allowed me to feel free and adventurous in a time when little else was moving.
 My intention was to create a safe place, a place without judgment.
 A place to be free of perfectionism and overthinking.
 A place to scream, release, feel freedom.
 It was a beautiful journey of exploration.”

 The inspiration for her exploration was largely disco and house music, as well as ballroom culture, an underground scene born of Black and brown queer and trans artists in the ’90s.
-Beyoncé dedicated Renaissance to her uncle Johnny who passed away due to complications from HIV when she was 17 and served as her guide into this space.
+Beyoncé dedicated Renaissance to her Uncle Johnny who passed away due to complications from HIV when she was 17 and served as her guide into this space.

 “He was my godmother and the first person to expose me to a lot of the music and culture that serve as inspiration for this album,” Beyoncé said in a post.
 “Thank you to all of the pioneers who originate culture, to all of the fallen angels whose contributions have gone unrecognized for far too long.
 This is a celebration for you.”

-Listening to Renaissance feels other worldly, especially with tracks like “Alien Superstar,” the instant disco hit “Cuff It,” and the ballroom-inspired “Heated,” which speak to that particular release of freedom echoing throughout the album.
+Listening to Renaissance feels otherworldly, especially with tracks like “Alien Superstar,” the instant disco hit “Cuff It,” and the ballroom-inspired “Heated,” which speak to that particular release of freedom echoing throughout the album.

 There will be critics who question whether a dance album is really the medicine we need right now, and it’s a fair concern to raise.
 Can anyone truly escape the hellfire that is reality?
 But it would be wise to remember that even during times of global strife, the songs that made people dance were released in conjunction with songs that had something more to say.
 In our current moment, trans and queer people are being endangered politically, physically, and emotionally.
 Centering the most vulnerable on an album relative to emancipation and unequivocal bliss is no accident.
 But centering the most vulnerable in this narrative sends a clear message that liberation cannot come at the cost of exclusion.
 We’re not free until everyone is free.

 Renaissance is a lesson in reinvention.
-After a 25-year career, the normally restricted pop star has let loose and had fun as evidenced by lyrics like “tig ol’ bitties” and “you said you were outside, but you ain’t that outside.”
+After a 25-year career, the normally restricted pop star has let loose and had fun, as evidenced by lyrics like “tig ol’ bitties” and “you said you were outside, but you ain’t that outside.”
 This Beyoncé has heeded our calls for enjoyment and healing.
 Club Renaissance, is a sanctuary, a safe place for those to gather and party (responsibly).